rlew631/presstamfg/README.md

 - Set up pages for "Our Shop", "Capabilities" and "Contact"
 - Get pics from current site
 - Fill out using the copy from src/copy.json
+- Make a separate page for engineering capabilities and manufacturing capabilities